cosc2336-ds-alg/assg07/README.md

 ## Task 4: Templatize `List` Class

-With task 4 we will be shifting gears and turn our attention to making your List class into a template class, so that we can manage lists of types other than `int` as we have now.
+With task 4 you will be shifting gears and turn your attention to making your List class into a template class, so that you can manage lists of types other than `int` as we have now.
+This part of the assignments is worth a final 10 points.

-We will also be getting some practice using git and GitHub in this assignment, as we are going to perform the templatization of the `List` class in a new branch.
+You will also be getting some practice using git and GitHub in this part of the assignment, as you are going to perform the templatization of the `List` class in a new git branch.
 So don't start task 4 until you have all of the previous tasks committed and their tests passing through task 3.

 Once the tasks 1-3 are passing the GitHub actions/tests, and you have all of the work recorded and pushed as commits into the `Feedback` pull request, then you can turn your attention to working on task 4.
 We are going to put all work to templatize the function into a new branch.
 We would like to start this branch back before you started adding in commits for the tasks 1-3.
-We want to end up with the non-template version of the code on the main and feedback branch of your repository, which are already created.
-We want to create a new branch called `template` that branches from the initial commit of your repository, and records all of your commits to templatize the `List` class for task 4.
+You want to end up with the non-template version of the code on the main and feedback branch of your repository, which are already created.
+You want to create a new branch called `template` that branches from the initial commit of your repository, and records all of your commits to templatize the `List` class for task 4.

-You first need to checkout the commit in you DevBox that happened before your first commit for task 1.
+You first need to checkout the commit in you DevContainer in VSCode that happened before your first commit for task 1.
 Unfortunately it seems like VSCode has a bug that makes it difficult to checkout specific commits, a task that is easy to do from the git command line.
 So you will need to open up a terminal and do something like the following:

 ```
-$ vagrant@devbox:~/sync/assg/assg05-test-team$ git checkout 8e543b45
+vscode -> /workspaces/assg07 (main) $ git checkout 8e543b45
 Note: switching to '8e543b45'.

 You are in 'detached HEAD' state.
 You can look around, make experimental